Butterfly lighting for portraits – how and when to use it

 • You can’t move the sun or a window around the way you can artificial light.
 Instead, you have to move your subject into position

 • Because of the position of this type of lighting, using sunlight can be quite blinding for your subject, especially if their eyes are sensitive to light.
 To avoid squinting, they’ll either need to wear sunglasses, or keep their eyes closed until you’re ready to take the shot.
-In which case you might need to take several shots in case they’re still focusing when you take the shot – their eyes will look glazed if they’re not yet properly focused on the lens.
+So you might need to take several shots in case they’re still focusing when you take the shot.
+Eyes look glazed if they’re not properly.

 Off camera flash butterfly lighting outdoors